json-schema-language/spec/draft-json-schema-language-xx.md

 {: #type-values title="Accepted Values for Type"}

 `float32` and `float64` are distinguished from `number` in their intent.
-`float32` indicates data processed as an IEEE 754 single-precision float, whereas `float64` indicates data processed as an IEEE 754 double-precision float.
-Tools which generate code from JSL schemas will likely produce different code for `float32` than for `float64`.
+`float32` indicates data intended to be processed as an IEEE 754 single-precision float, whereas `float64` indicates data intended to be processed as an IEEE 754 double-precision float. `number` indicates no specific intent.
+Tools which generate code from JSL schemas will likely produce different code for `float32`, `float64`, and `number`.

 If _T_ starts with `int` or `uint`, then the instance is accepted if and only if it is a JSON number encoding a value with zero fractional part.
-Depending on the value of _T_, this encoded number must fall within a particular range:
+Depending on the value of _T_, this encoded number must additionally fall within a particular
+range:

 |--------+----------------------------+----------------------------|
 | \_T\_  | Minimum Value (Inclusive)  | Maximum Value (Inclusive)  |